AbelGuti/Task/README.md

 ![alt tag](https://github.com/AbelGuti/Task/blob/master/arqui.png)

 ##How it works?
 I work in a t2.micro EC2 instance ok AWS.
-The instance has a Ubuntu 16.04 OS and a Apache server with 3 virtual hosts: domain1.com, domain2.com, domain3.com.
-Each vh has a index.php file who request the credentials (port, password) to make a connection string for
+The instance has a Ubuntu 16.04 OS, an Apache server and the tool Confd installed.
+I use Confd to automate the creation of vhosts on Apache and to create a php page located in /var/www/main/index.php.
+This directory is used like a symbolic link to be consumed by the vhosts directories.
-MySql docker instance, futher the docker name instances y request it too.
-This data its given to ETCD Docker.
-ETCD works like a key-value storage, so the php client make a request for a especific value.
+I have a MySql docker instance, when I create a MySql docker the name of the docker, the port and the password of this its given to ETCD Docker.
+ETCD works like a key-value storage, so the Confd tool updates two destiny files with the necesary information to create the /var/www/main/index.php file and a script to automate the creation of vhosts.

 To create a MySql docker we need to run the ~/createMysqlDocker.sh, this sh need 3 parameters, the first one is the docker name, the second a password and the third a port where the docker will be listen for a request.
 Example:
->~/createMysqlDocker myDocker super_password 3306
+>~/createMysqlDocker.sh myDocker super_password 3306

+To create a vhost we need to run the
+~/addVhost.sh, this sh need 2 parameters, the first one is the name of the key for the etcd instance and the second the value of the key.
+Example:
+>~/createMysqlDocker.sh domain1.com domain1.com

-Also this file set the credentials to the ETCD docker.
+Also the createMysqlDocker.sh file set the credentials to the ETCD docker.
 When a Mysql docker its up, we can connect using:
 >sudo docker exec -it myDocker /bin/bash